Martín Lousteau

-Martín Lousteau (born 8 December 1970) is an Argentine economist and politician of the Radical Civic Union.
-He is National Senator for Buenos Aires.
+Martín Lousteau (born 8 December 1970) is an Argentine economist and politician of the Radical Civic Union (UCR).
+He is a National Senator for the City of Buenos Aires.
+Since 2023, he has been President of the UCR National Committee.

 He was Minister of Economy under the administration of Cristina Fernández de Kirchner, from December 2007 to April 2008.
 At the age of 37, he was the youngest person to occupy this office in more than five decades.

 Lousteau served as the Argentine Ambassador to the United States from 2015 to 2017.
-In 2017, Lousteau joined the UCR but was not part of Cambiemos in Argentine Congress.
+In 2017, Lousteau joined the UCR but was not part of Cambiemos in the Argentine Congress.

 From 2013 to 2019, he was a National Deputy, representing Buenos Aires.
 He resigned his bench at the Chamber of Deputies to be sworn in as Senator on 10 December 2019.

 Early career

-Lousteau was born in Buenos Aires.
+Lousteau was born in Buenos Aires to Guillermo Lousteau Heguy and Mabel Gellón.
 He graduated from Colegio Nacional de Buenos Aires.
 He is a Licentiate in Economics (graduated summa cum laude from the Universidad de San Andrés), and a Master of Science in Economics (at the London School of Economics).
 He taught as a postgraduate professor at the Universidad Torcuato Di Tella, and as graduate professor at the Universidad de San Andrés.

 He is the author of Sin Atajos (No Shortcuts, 2005), a history of Argentina's economic crises, with Javier González Fraga; and Hacia un Federalismo Solidario (Towards a Cooperative Federalism), as well as specialized works and journalistic articles that have been published in Argentina and abroad.
 Lousteau had also been a tennis instructor (which he quit because of an injury), and worked as a war correspondent in Afghanistan for the magazines El Planeta Urbano and La Razón before the September 11 attacks.

 Lousteau served as chief economist and later director of APL Economía, a consulting firm founded by former Central Bank President Alfonso Prat-Gay, and went on to hold various public offices as well as positions in the private sector.
 He was appointed Adviser to the President of the Central Bank of Argentina in 2003, for whom he designed a bank matching scheme for the payment of the discount window loans; and served in the Central Bank's Committee on Monetary Policy until 2004).
 He was appointed by Governor Felipe Solá as Minister of Production of Buenos Aires Province in 2005, and late that year was named Chairman of the Bank of the Province of Buenos Aires and of its parent company, the BAPRO Group, where he served from 2005 until his designation as Economy Minister in December 2007.
 He later co-founded a business consulting firm, LCG, with Gastón Rossi.